AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-errors-where-patches-not-found.md

 ## Issue

-You are experiencing an error when upgrading Adobe Commerce; *Next patches weren't found*.
+You are experiencing an error when upgrading Adobe Commerce: *Next patches weren't found*.

 ## Cause